wrender/transferscripts/README.md

 - User is able to access docker (added to docker group)
 - SSH public/private keys for SSH destination From DMZ to Secure Server

-## Installation & Usage
+## Installation
 ### DMZ Server
 1. Git clone the project to /opt/mirrorsync/
 2. Install python3, python3-pip
-3. Install python plugins in files/python plugins.
+3. Install python plugins in files/python-plugins.
 For example: `python3 -m pip install ./downloads/SomeProject-1.0.4.tar.gz`
 4. Edit the configuration of /opt/mirrorsync/config.yaml to suit your needs
 5. Setup local destination directories  (Should be larger storage.
 1TB at least)
 6. Ensure the directories are setup with ownership of user defined in config.yaml